-- (a) where that person is, or is to be, accommodated in a care home, more than incidental or ancillary to the provision of accommodation which a social services authority is, or would be but for a person's means, under a duty to provide; or - (b) of a nature beyond which a social services authority whose primary responsibility is to provide social services could be expected to provide '.
+- "(a) are no more than incidental or ancillary to the provision of accommodation which local authority social services are, or would be but for a person's means, under a duty to provide; and - (b) are not of a nature beyond which a local authority whose primary responsibility is to provide social services could be expected to provide."
+(NF Para 58)

 The Local Authority (LA) can only meet nursing/healthcare needs when, taken as a whole, the nursing or other health services required by the individual are below this level.
 If the individual's nursing/healthcare needs, when taken in their totality, are beyond the lawful power of the LA to meet, then they have a 'primary health need'.
-(Source: National Framework 2012 PG3.4).